kissazi2/vue_binding_toy/README.md

 ## prerequire
 npm,webpack installed
 ## how to run
-you can use 'npm install && npm build' to run the porject
+you can use 'npm install && npm run build' to run the porject